dogskool/CSS-Radio-Box-Viewer/README.md

 # CSS-Radio-Box-Viewer
-# based on the extension apply-css located at https://github.com/mdn/webextensions-examples/tree/master/apply-css
+based on the extension apply-css located at https://github.com/mdn/webextensions-examples/tree/master/apply-css

-**This add-on injects CSS into web pages.
+**This Firefox add-on injects CSS into web pages.
 The `addons.mozilla.org` domain disallows this operation, so this add-on will not work properly when it's run on pages in the `addons.mozilla.org` domain.**

 ## What it does

-This extension includes:
+This Firefox extension includes:

 * a background script, "background.js"
 * a page action